 Urey graduated from high school in 1911, aged 18, and attended Earlham College in Richmond, Indiana, where he received a teaching certificate.
 He then did some teaching in Indiana’s small country schools before enrolling at the University of Montana in 1914, aged 21.
-Three years later, he received a B.S. degree with a major in zoology and a second major in chemistry.
+Three years later, he received a B.S. degree with a major in Zoology and a second major in Chemistry.

 By this time America had joined the western allies in World War 1 and Urey’s chemistry skills were highly sought after.
 He began working for Barrett Chemical Company, an explosives manufacturer in Philadelphia, Pennsylvania.
-His work convinced him that his future lay in chemistry or perhaps biological chemistry.
+His work convinced him his future lay in chemistry or perhaps biological chemistry.

 In 1919 Urey returned to the University of Montana as a chemistry instructor.
 He worked in this role for two years, then moved to the University of California, Berkeley, in August 1921.